 Summer is a time for block parties, barbecues and fun, and we at Plymouth Magazine like to get in on the excitement with our annual Best of Plymouth issue.
 For Best of Plymouth 2022, your responses to our write-in poll highlight some of the very best Plymouth has to offer as a community, from good eats and great drinks to trusted professionals and essential services.

 For this issue, I also wanted to delve into Plymouth’s past and see what goes into building such a strong community foundation.
-You’ll notice a new Noteworthy in the mix contributed by Rebekah Coffman from the Plymouth Historical Society—will add a historical element to our magazine going forward (page 14).
-I was lucky enough to meet Coffman during the course of writing my editor’s picks (page 28), which offers a historical tour through Plymouth’s past as well as a sneak peek at its future.
+You’ll notice a new Noteworthy in the mix contributed by Rebekah Coffman from the Plymouth Historical Society.
+I was lucky enough to meet Coffman during the course of writing my editor’s picks, which offers a historical tour through Plymouth’s past as well as a sneak peek at its future.

 I was also lucky enough to meet many of the past and present leaders of Plymouth’s favorite community recourses over the course of writing my editor’s pick.
 I would like to thank Cathy Fisher of the Plymouth Library and Diane Evans, Kari Hemp and Jessica Riley of the Plymouth Community Center for their time, insight and enthusiasm in bringing Plymouth’s past to its present.